-Vigilant Force provides commissioned and non-commissioned contract security services to supplement services provided by UAPB employees and Public Safety Officers.
-Vigilant Force enforces university/college policies/procedures, but do not have the authority to enforce the law; arrest powers; and their jurisdiction is limited to campus owned and controlled property.
-Security services includes, but not limited to, crowd control, ticket takers, ushers, vehicle posts, traffic control, and parking.
+Vigilant Force Security is contracted to provide commissioned and non-commissioned contract security to supplement police services provided by UAPB Public Safety personnel and Public Safety Officers.
+Vigilant Force enforces university/college policies and procedures, but do not have the authority to enforce the law; arrest powers; and their jurisdiction is limited to campus owned and controlled property.
+Security services includes, but not limited to, crowd control, ticket agents, service attendants, vehicle posts, traffic control, and parking.
 Vigilant Force security guards are expected to conduct gate checks of patrons to prevent prohibited items defined for VF by UAPB from entering the premises.
 Security guards immediately report any situations which occur to UAPB Public Safety Officers.